Are you planning on visiting the North of Croatia? Read more about what to see and do in Varazdin and around. A guide to the Varazdin area.

 When people think about Croatia, they usually associate it with beaches, islands, and crystal sea water.

-Most travelers and visitors will probably choose to spend their vacation on the Croatian coast.
+Most travellers and visitors will probably choose to spend their vacation on the Croatian coast.
 But luckily for us, we had a chance to explore some other parts of the country and see a bit different side of Croatia.

 We discovered beautiful green nature, ancient history, classic European towns, and warm hospitality from the local people.